-The CI Center for Community Engagement (CCE) calls for faculty, community partners, and students to submit descriptions of service-learning projects to be considered for Best Practices Recognition.
+The CI Center for Community Engagement (CCE) calls for faculty to submit descriptions of service-learning projects to be considered for Best Practices Recognition.
 The CCE’s Best Practices Recognition is designed to highlight and honor projects by making important contributions to our community while generating valuable student learning – thereby exemplifying CSUCI’s commitments to innovation and excellence.
 Projects selected for Best Practices recognition will collectively spotlight a wide variety of successful practices and projects that will inspire and promote deeper engagement with service-learning throughout the extended CI community.

 Description of community needs & project goals:

 Please describe the community need(s) that the project seeks to address, and identify project goals as they pertain to the underlying need(s).
 Goals should include service and learning elements.